bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Union Alternatives</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 recommended the passage of the TEAM Act, which would allow formal worker-
+<p>Project 2025 recommended the passage of the TEAM Act, which would allow formal worker-
 management cooperative organizations, create Employees Involvement Organizations, and allow EIOs at large companies to elect a non-voting member to a company’s board of directors.
 “Congress should reintroduce and pass the Teamwork for Employees and Managers (TEAM) Act of